 After all noticing requirements have been met, CVEA will disconnect the account if payment has not been received.
 CVEA has no limitations for disconnection, including the winter months.
 If you are disconnected, your deposit amount will be reviewed and may be collected on at reconnect.
 Deposits for an account that has been disconnected for nonpayment will be calculated at three times the average monthly usage for the service location.
 CVEA has up to three business days to have service reconnected.

-If payment is collected in the field at the time of disconnect, a $40 field collection fee will be charged.
 If the account is disconnected, a $50 reconnect fee is charged during business hours and $200 outside of business hours.